afska/gba-link-connection/README.md

 ⚠️ for better results, turn on the GBAs **after** calling the `sendRom` method!

+⚠️ stop DMA before sending the ROM! _(you might need to stop your audio player)_

 # 🔧👾 LinkRawCable

 - This is a minimal hardware wrapper designed for the *Multi-Play mode*.